wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 3. In-page Order Details

 == Changelog ==

+= 0.7.0 =
+* Added Customers dashboard - view, search, (In Pro: inline editing and batch update)
+* In Pro: Total Purchased and Last Order details
+* If switching dashboards with pending changes, you will now be notified if you want to save before switching.
+* Misc optimizations and usability improvements

 = 0.6.2 =
 * Fixed a critical bug that prevented product list to load